 Pine Needles Are Acidic—But Only on the Tree

-Pine needles are acidic (pH of 3.2 to 3.8, 7 is neutral) when they are living, green, and growing on the tree.
+Pine needles are acidic (pH of 3.2 to 3.8 and 7 is neutral) when they are living, green, and growing on the tree.
 This much is true.
 And that’s probably how the whole things started.

 Related: What is Soil pH and Why it Matters